opennetworkinglab/onos/web/gui2/AngularMigration.md

 Two services have been setup in the onos.module.ts that are new to this migration
 * LogService - this replaces $log that was inserted in to the old code
-* WindowService - this replaces $window and $location in the old code
+* FunctionService - this replaces fn.js in the old code

 There is a fair bit of refactoring has to take place.
-An important thing to understand is that DOM manipulations from inside JavaScript code is not the Angular 6 way of doing things - there was a lot of this in the old ONOS GUI, using d3.append(..) and so on.
+An important thing to understand is that DOM manipulations from inside JavaScript code is not the Angular 7 way of doing things - there was a lot of this in the old ONOS GUI, using d3.append(..) and so on.
-The Angular 6 way of doing things is to define DOM objects (elements) in the html template of a component, and use the Component Java Script code as a base for logic that can influence the display of these objects in the template.
+The Angular 7 way of doing things is to define DOM objects (elements) in the html template of a component, and use the Component Java Script code as a base for logic that can influence the display of these objects in the template.
-What this means is that what were previously defined as services (e.g. VeilService or LoadingService) should now become Components in Angular 6 (e.g. VeilComponent or LoadingComponent).
+What this means is that what were previously defined as services (e.g. VeilService or LoadingService) should now become Components in Angular 7 (e.g. VeilComponent or LoadingComponent).

 Similarly a directive might be trying to do DOM manipulation and have a CSS - this should be made in to a component instead (see IconComponent)

 ### How do I know whether a Service or Directive should be made a Component in this new GUI?
-The general rule to follow is _"if a service in the old GUI has an associated CSS file or two then is should be a component in the new GUI"_.
+The general rule to follow is _"if a service in the old GUI has an associated CSS file or two then it should be a component in the new GUI2"_.

 The implication of this is that all of the d3 DOM Manipulations that happened in the old service should now be represented in the template of this new component.
 If it's not clear to you what the template should look like, then run the old GUI and inspect the element and its children to see the structure.

+### Scope of components and services
 Components (unlike services) have limited scope (that's the magic of them really - no more DOM is loaded at any time than is necessary).
 This means that they are self contained modules, and any CSS associated with them is private to that component and not accessible globally.

+Services on the other hand have 2 different options for scope - they can be in the 'root' scope or in the scope of a component that injects them.
+Most services have been given root scope - by using __@Injectable ({providedIn: 'root',})__.
+There are a few exceptions like TopologyService that is only relevant to TopologyComponent and so is loaded only in this scope.

 ### Do not inject components in to services
 Components are graphical elements and should not be injected in to Services.
 Services should be injected in to components, but not the other way round.
 Components can be added in to other components by putting the selector of the child component e.g. <onos-icon> in to the html template of the parent.

+If some function on this child component needs to be referred to in the parent component code, the child can be given a name tag and then referred to by this with a @ViewChild declaration in the parent TS file.
+See TopologyComponent for an example of this, where a reference to the SummaryComponent is given the tag __#summary__.

-Take for instance the WebSocketService - this should remain a service, but I want to display the LoadingComponent while it's waiting and the VeilComponent if it disconnects.
+In terms of injecting services, take for instance the WebSocketService - this should remain a service, but I want to display the LoadingComponent while it's waiting and the VeilComponent if it disconnects.
 I should not go injecting these in to WebSocketService - instead there is a setLoadingDelegate() and a setVeilDelegate() function on WSS that I can pass in a reference to these two components.
 When they need to be displayed a method call is made on the delegate and the component gets enabled and displays.
 Also note inside WSS any time we call a method on this LoadingComponent delegate we check that it the delegate had actually been set.

 The WSS was passed in to the LoadingComponent and VeilComponent to set the delegate on it.

 Any component that needs to use WSS for data should inject the WSS service __AND__